gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-asg/pull/10: The `server-group` module now assigns EBS permissions based on the `ServerGroupName` tag instead of the `Name` tag, as the latter is too brittle.
-This change is backwards incompatible, so we're bumping the patch version number, but unless you are doing something weird and overriding `ServerGroupName` (very unlikely!), you shouldn't have to do anything to make this work with your code.
+This change is backwards incompatible, so we&apos;re bumping the patch version number, but unless you are doing something weird and overriding `ServerGroupName` (very unlikely!), you shouldn&apos;t have to do anything to make this work with your code.

 </div>